Britney Spears: Musical style

 Spears is described as a pop artist and generally explores the genre in the form of dance-pop.
 Following her debut, she was credited with influencing the revival of teen pop in the late 1990s.
 Rob Sheffield of Rolling Stone wrote: "Spears carries on the classic archetype of the rock & roll teen queen, the dungaree doll, the angel baby who just has to make a scene."
 In a review of ...Baby One More Time, Stephen Thomas Erlewine of AllMusic described her music as a "blend of infectious, rap-inflected dance-pop and smooth balladry".
 Oops!...
 I Did It Again saw Spears working with several R&B producers to create "a combination of bubblegum, urban soul, and raga".
 Her third studio album, Britney, derived from the teen pop niche "[r]hythmically and melodically", but was described as "sharper, tougher than what came before", incorporating genres such as R&B, disco, and funk.

-Spears has explored and heavily incorporated the genres of electropop and dance music in her records, as well as influences of urban and hip hop, which are most present on In the Zone and Blackout.
+Spears has explored and heavily incorporated the genres of electropop and dance music in her records, as well as influences of urban and hip-hop, which are most present on In the Zone and Blackout.
 In the Zone also experiments with Euro trance, reggae, and Middle Eastern music.
 Femme Fatale and Britney Jean were also heavily influenced by electronic music genres.
-Spears' ninth studio album, Glory, is more eclectic and experimental than her previous released work.
+Spears's ninth studio album, Glory, is more eclectic and experimental than her previously released work.
 She commented that it "took a lot of time ... it's really different ... there are like two or three songs that go in the direction of more urban that I've wanted to do for a long time now, and I just haven't really done that."